The X Factor (British TV series) series 9: Lucy Spraggan

 In week 4, Lucy Spraggan, who had previously been one of the favourites to win, was given a bye week automatically advanced to the following week due to illness.
 Some viewers felt it was unfair that she had been given "special treatment", especially as she had been on a string of "boozy nights" with fellow contestant Rylan Clark.
 Additionally, Jade Ellis, who was sent home that week, sang for survival despite a sore throat.
 A show source insisted that Spraggan had been in a far worse condition that any of the other contestants.
 The following week, Spraggan withdrew from the show.

+In a 2023 interview, Spraggan revealed that her absence from week 4 and subsequent withdrawal had actually been the result of her being raped by a hotel staff member between the third and fourth weeks, with Spraggan accusing the production team of being unprepared to deal with an incident of such severity.

-Christopher Maloney's absence from the Sunday final
+Christopher Maloney's absence from the Sunday Final

 Maloney was allegedly excluded from the final group performance at the start of the live final results show on 9 December, due to being late for rehearsals, the fact that he "smelt of alcohol" and a fight that occurred between him and Carolynne Poole, during which he reportedly called her a "c**t".
 A spokesperson for The X Factor said: "Chris decided he no longer wanted to be part of the X Factor Final and has gone back to Liverpool."
 Writing on Twitter, Poole hinted at the dismay backstage, saying The X Factor "can also create monsters".
 Maloney responded by saying Poole was "disgraceful" and would "do anything to get a headline".
 He later tweeted the show and Barlow, saying, "[I] can't believe all the b******t yet again!
 [T]his is a witch hunt for [definite].
 [T]he show is over", and claimed: "I am being bullied!
 [B]ig time."
 Maloney claimed he missed the group performance due to illness.
 MK1 & Lucy Spraggan were also not included in the final performance.